arananet/A500CPUADAPTER-PISTORM/README.md

 2 layer board.
 Use your favorite pcb manufacturer to build this pcb using the gerbers available on the gerbers folder.
 Recommended PCB manufacturers: ALLPCB, JLCPCB and PCBWAY.

-# External parts
+# Bom

 In order to build your relocator, you will need 2 female pins and two male to male pins.
-Here are the example references.
+Also a 0805 22uf 16v smd capacitor.
+As for the pins, Here are the example references.

 1x40 male to male pins.